within our lives

 we would look out for advice from people we respect, especially

-Christian friends.
+Christian friends and family members.
 Thirdly, and again not surprisingly, we would look

 for positive and negative

 No matter which methods God chooses

 to show us the best way forward, I can assure you that we do

 eventually learn to trust him in his guidance.
 Again from the Old